alem-platform/sprint-js/story07/dymanic-family-tree/README.md

 - During removal, the element should be styled with a special "removing" class.
 - The text of the button should toggle between "Add Family Member" and "Remove Family Member" depending on whether it's adding or removing.

+You're provided with starting CSS and HTML codes below.
+You can use them to create proper css and html files to test your solution

 ### Expecting Function:

 ```js